Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 Should You Choose Apps to Learn a Language?

-I’m not saying that language apps are a waste of time, and you should avoid them.
+I’m not saying that language apps waste time; you should avoid them.

 Language learning apps do have some obvious perks to offer.

-Mobility is one of the biggest of them: you can learn practically anywhere at any time; even if you have a couple of minutes while you are waiting in line somewhere, you can take out your smartphone and study.
+Mobility is one of the biggest: you can learn practically anywhere at any time; even if you have a few minutes while waiting in line, you can take out your smartphone and study.

 There are other incentives, as well.

-Apps are inexpensive or even free; they are fun, engaging, and colorful so that learning feels more like playing a game.
+Apps are inexpensive or free, and they are fun, engaging, and colorful, so learning feels more like playing a game.

-Plus, you can choose a wide range of foreign languages and courses at your fingertips, which might not be available elsewhere.
+You can also choose from a wide range of foreign languages and courses that are not available elsewhere.

-As alluring as the benefits sound.
-Nevertheless, learning languages with mobile apps also have limitations compared to other language education means, particularly with teacher-led language study.
+As alluring as the benefits sound, learning languages with mobile apps also has limitations compared to other language education methods, particularly teacher-led language study.

-As a learner, keep these obstacles in mind and not rely on language apps too much.
+As a learner, remember these obstacles and not rely on language apps too much.

-The best solution would be to make the most of the gains these apps offer and to counter the disadvantages of language apps with other resources and techniques.
+The best solution would be to make the most of the gains these apps offer and counter disadvantages of language appswith other resources and techniques.

-This way, you will make sure you cover all the essential language aspects to achieve your language goal truly.
+This way, you will ensure you cover all the essential language aspects to achieve your language goal.